penndsg/website_source/projects/index.md

 1. Form a team of 2-4 PDSG members
 2. Let us know your team members and the dataset(s) you want to work with by posting on our Piazza account by **February 19th**.
 3. Work on your project.
 Any way you want to extract some value or insight from data is valid for this competition.
+However, **you will not be eligible for an Amazon gift card if your project is a class assignment.**
 4. Write a short blog post-style report of the your project by **April 6th**.
 5. Give a 10-15 minute presentation on your project in front of a panel of judges around **April 20th** (actual date TBD).